Skip to content

 • How much maintenance am I willing to put in?
 Though both countertop materials are relatively easy to care for, granite requires regular sealing to remain stain and heat resistant.

 • Where is the countertop going to be placed?
-If your countertop gets a lot of direct sunlight, then you may want to choose granite because quartz has a tendency to warp or discolor as a result of UV exposure. cide
+If your countertop gets a lot of direct sunlight, then you may want to choose granite because quartz has a tendency to warp or discolor as a result of UV exposure.

-Your Local Countertop Experts
+Your Local Quartz and Granite Countertop Experts

 Curious about what are customers think?